-Under Portuguese insolvency law, directors can face civil and criminal penalties for breaching their legal duties.
+Directors can face civil and criminal penalties for breaching their legal duties.
 When the insolvency is deemed to be caused by directors' actions, the judge may:

-- declare their incapacity to manage third party's estate for a certain period; - prevent the persons held liable from performing commercial activities for a certain period, including as a member of the board of directors of any company; - order that these persons may not be considered as creditors and require them to return the insolvent's estate any amount already received; and - sentence the directors to indemnify creditors up to the amount of their unpaid credits.
+- declare their incapacity to manage third-party estates for a certain period; - prevent the persons held liable from performing commercial activities for a certain period, including as a member of the board of directors of any company; - order that these persons may not be considered as creditors and require them to return the insolvent's estate any amount already received; and - sentence the directors to indemnify creditors up to the amount of their unpaid credits.

-Directors may be subject to criminal penalties if they have defrauded creditors or contributed fraudulently to the insolvency of the company.
-Directors can also be held personally liable for a company's tax or social security debt.
+Furthermore, Directors may be subject to criminal penalties if they contributed fraudulently to the insolvency of the company and also be held personally liable for a company's tax or social security debts.